-1. Students will have an opportunity to gain hands on experience using industry standard state of the art animation software.

-2. Understand what the basics of drawing the human form.
+- 1. Students will have an opportunity to gain hands on experience using industry standard state of the art animation software. - 2.
+Understand what the basics of drawing the human form.

-- 3. Have a general understanding of human anatomy as needed for the artist. - 4.
+- Have a general understanding of human anatomy as needed for the artist - 4.
 Be able to design the human form from imagination.

 FDMA 2770.
-Critical Game Studies 3 Credits (2+2P)
+Critical Game Studies

 Focus on creating a complete design document utilizing techniques and standards used in the industry today.
-May be repeated up to 6 credits.
-Learning Outcomes
+May be repeated for up to 6 credits.
+Restricted to: Community Colleges only.